Is Scotland vs Czech Republic on the TV?

 Is Scotland vs Czech Republic on TV?
-Kick-off time, channel and how to watch Euro 2020 fixture
+How to watch Euro 2020 fixture today

 All you need to know about the match